-Beyond modifying exercises and splitting the workout in half, there are different ways to attack the Murph workout.
+Beyond modifying exercises, reducing your reps and splitting the workout in half, there are different ways to attack the Murph workout.
 While you have to start and end the workout with the run (or alternate cardio), you can split up the pull-ups, push-ups and squats however you wish.
 It's also worth noting that you don't have to wear the weighted vest if you're not ready for it.

 don't think you'll be able to complete it as-written, know that most CrossFit coaches will work with you to ensure you have a safe and enjoyable experience.
 "We have people in their 60s who will come in and do this workout alongside teenage kids," Stankus says.